 Leavenworth Winter Weather

-If you’re wondering is there snow in Leavenworth, the answer is yes.
-One reason people often head to Leavenworth in winter is to experience the snow that Seattle doesn’t often get.
+If you’re wondering is there snow in Leavenworth, the answer is yes!
+People often head to Leavenworth in winter to experience the snow that Seattle doesn’t usually get.
 While the town is in the mountains, it’s not often below freezing.
 In fact, the average weather in Leavenworth in December is 34°F, so as long as you have warm enough clothes you’ll be fine walking around town.

 Where to Stay in Winter in Leavenworth

-Leavenworth in the winter is one of the most popular times of the year to visit, so make sure to look into places to stay in Leavenworth well in advance.
-There are various options, from hotels right in town to renting a house outside of town.
+Leavenworth in the winter is one of the most popular times of the year to visit, so make sure to look into places to stay in Leavenworth well in advance (as in months ahead of time).
+There are various options, from hotels right in town to rent a house outside of town.

 Staying in the heart of Leavenworth is very convenient, as you can easily walk to shops and restaurants.
 Just be aware that it’ll cost you more than renting a house outside of town.
 Some people choose to stay in the nearby city of Wenatchee to save money, but these are good options in town: